Lost-Outpost/lost-legacy/README.md

 ![Dot Net](https://raw.githubusercontent.com/Lost-Outpost/lost-legacy/main/images/microsoft-net-5-0-installation.png)

 ### Steam Library

+Lost Legacy requires a legal copy of Skyrim installed on STEAM.
+GOG will not work.

 If you have your Steam library in Program Files, read [this](https://github.com/LostDragonist/steam-library-setup-tool/wiki/Usage-Guide) to put it somewhere else.
 I will not provide support to people with Skyrim in their Program Files folder.